 Lunch: Sack Lunch at 12:30PM.

-Afternoon: Water Quality Study - After canoeing a stretch of the river, we will visit where it all begins.
-Lac Vieux Desert is the beginning of 432 miles of the Wisconsin River.
-We will also do a biotic index survey, meaning we will collect aquatic bugs that are indicators of water quality/health.
+Afternoon: Water Quality Study - After canoeing a stretch of the river, we will learn about how scientists determine the health of our lakes and rivers.
+We will collect aquatic bugs that are indicators of water quality/health.
 These creatures have a variety of adaptations that are not often discussed, but are critical in their survival.
-This stream survey will hopefully allow you to see the water as you never have before.
+This study will hopefully allow you to see the water as you never have before.